CiscoDevNet/catalyst-center-rna/README.md

 You can use **environment variables** to run RNA.

-Create a `.env` file on the same directoy where RNA is located and add your Cisco DNA Center credentials and IP/host using variables below.
+Create a `.env` file on the same directoy where RNA is located and add your Catalyst Center credentials and IP/host using variables below.

 - `DNAC_IP=<DNAC-IP>`
 - `DNAC_USER=<DNAC-USER>`